 improving student learning; and

-strengthening classroom practice; and
+strengthening classroom and instructional practice;

-supports the recruiting, hiring, and training of profession-ready teachers, including teachers who become highly qualified through State and local alternative routes to certification or licensure.
+supports the recruiting, hiring, retaining, and training of profession-ready teachers, including teachers who become highly qualified and effective through State and local alternative routes to certification or licensure;

+Leverages resources such as research-based teaching standards and teacher portfolio processes to guide educator learning.

+Expands opportunities for teachers to participate in professional enhancement activities through a nationally-recognized standards-based certificate or advanced credential.

 Evidence of Classroom Practice (added to 9101) - The term `evidence of classroom practice' means evidence of practice gathered from a classroom through multiple formats and sources, including some or all of the following:

-Demonstration of effective teaching skills.
+Demonstration of effective teaching skills, including overall student performance and performance by subgroup as defined in section XXX of Title I of ESEA.

 Classroom observations based on rigorous teacher performance standards or rubrics.

-Student work.
+Student work, including performance tasks, portfolios, and project-based demonstrations.

+Student data including attendance and rates of discipline.

+Advanced certification by the National Board for Professional Teaching Standards

 Teacher portfolios.